* FREE SHIPPING ON ORDERS $20 OR MORE! *

 I started this page on September 22, 2018.
 It will take me some time to get all the pages up so bear with me.

 Currently, today is September 11, 2020 and I am updating this page.
 We still don't have much on the page.
-That is because our business has really taken off this past spring, mostly due to coronavirus.
-While a lot of small businesses closed, our business more than doubled in the spring because of empty grocery store shelves.

 The first thing I want you to do is read our page on Germination Tips.
 A lot of problems and frustration can be avoided by following these starter tips, especially if you are new at gardening.
 This is the best page on the whole website because it teaches how to get your seeds properly planted so they will germinate and grow.